sylvm98/Does-Bad-Air-Quality-Contribute-to-Obesity/README.md

 The scripts used for,
 1. Data Processing: matching county-level data to individual-level data;
 2. Modelling Processing: OLS, RDD, 2SLS;
-3. Robust Check
+3. Robust Checks, Certain Graphics and Visualization;
-4. Certain Graphics and Visualization are in .do format and can be run using STATA.
+are in .do format and can be run using STATA.

 ------------------------------------------------------------------------------------